peteroupc/peteroupc.github.io/random.md

 (L'Ecuyer et al. 2015)<sup>[**(29)**](#Note29)</sup> discusses parallel generation of random numbers using PRNGs, especially on GPUs.

+Similar considerations could also apply to other specialized computing hardware, such as tensor processing units (TPUs).

 <a id=Determinism_and_Consistency></a>
 ### Determinism and Consistency